Real prices. On the homepage. Because hiding pricing is a tactic, not a value.

-Two published plans plus a custom option.
-Smaller base + 5% performance fee on Shopify revenue above $50K.
+Two published plans plus a custom option, smaller base + share of upside, capped at 2× base.
 The math only works for both of us if your business actually grows.

 Both plans are base + 5% performance fee on Shopify revenue above $50K.
 Same architecture, same reporting, same operator running it daily — the only difference between them is which channels we manage.